Pho3niX90/solis_modbus/README.md

 3. Search for "Solis Modbus"
 4. Add in the IP of your inverter in the first box, and port in the second.

+`Connection Type`: S2 is the default option, only select waveshare if you are using a waveshare device, and some sensors are higher than normal, see here https://solis-modbus.readthedocs.io/en/latest/sensors.html#waveshare

 # [sunsynk solar card setup](https://github.com/slipx06/sunsynk-power-flow-card):
 ![img_3.png](https://raw.githubusercontent.com/Pho3niX90/solis_modbus/master/img_3.png)
 ```yaml